bennadel/StatsDGateway.cfc/README.md

 * alertType - I am the alert level of the event (default is "info").
 * tags - I am the collection of tags associated with the event.

+### Service Checks

+The DogStatsDClient can also report service health to DataDogHQ using the `.serviceCheck()`
+method:

+* name - Required.
+I am the name of the service whose status being reported.
+* status - Required.
+I am the status of the given service.
+Possible values:
+** "ok"
+** "warning"
+** "critical"
+** "unknown"
+* timestamp - I am the UTC secodns of the service check (default is now).
+* hostname - I am the hostname of the service check.
+* tags - I am the collection of tags associated with the service check.
+* message - I am a message to associate with the service check.

 ----

 ## Change Log